Table of Contents

 If you are in Afghanistan and seeking to apply to a U.S. immigration option:

 There is no U.S. visa processing available for people who are in Afghanistan at this time.
+You will have to self-relocate to a country with a U.S. embassy or consulate to move forward with any U.S. immigration options you may be eligible for.

 Be careful about sharing information about you and your family’s information if someone you do not know asks about your applications.